Yingrjimsch/weddingpage/README.md

 # Weddingpage

 &nbsp;
-This is the little homepage i did for my wedding.
+This is a little homepage I did for our big day.

 &nbsp;
-I added some information about the wedding and our honeymoon travel.
+I added some information about the wedding and our honeymoon journey.

 &nbsp;
 To make everything smooth and pretty I worked with css animations and some javascript.

-&nbsp;
+##
-This website runs in german on [sarahgabriel.wedding](https://sarahgabriel.wedding) and in english on [sarahgabriel.wedding/en](https://sarahgabriel.wedding/en)
+This website runs on german [hier](https://wedding.yingrjimsch.xyz) and on english [here](https://wedding.yingrjimsch/en)